-Monks Walk Garden is a charming hidden garden, located in the grounds of Staffordshire University and Lichfield Library and the public has free access at all times.
+Monks Walk Garden is a charming hidden garden in the grounds of Chapter House, Monks Close.
+The public has free access during the day.

 Feel free to visit, spend time and contemplate in our beautiful surroundings.